MortenHarding/docker-mvs38j/README.md

 # This Repo

-The containers that can be provisioned using the code in this repo include the [MVS TurnKey installations](#References), plus additional software, such as the latest release of [Hercules](https://hercules-390.github.io/html/) and [c3270](https://x3270.miraheze.org/wiki/C3270), making it possible to start one or more MVS TurnKey installations and connect using tn3270 without requirering anything but Docker.
+The containers that can be provisioned using the code in this repo include the [MVS TurnKey installations](#References), plus additional software, such as the latest release of [Hercules](https://hercules-390.github.io/html/), [Zellij](https://zellij.dev/documentation/) and [c3270](https://x3270.miraheze.org/wiki/C3270), making it possible to start one or more MVS TurnKey installations and connect using tn3270 without requirering anything but Docker.

 ## The benefit of this Repo

 Using Docker compose and the [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) file from this repo, you can:
  * Start all MVS TurnKey installations using one command
+ * Login to MVS using [Zellij](https://zellij.dev/documentation/) and [c3270](https://x3270.miraheze.org/wiki/C3270) emulator.
  * Access the Hercules console
- * Login to MVS using the included [c3270](https://x3270.miraheze.org/wiki/C3270) emulator.

 ## Prerequisites

 * [Docker](https://www.docker.com/get-started)
-* [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) this is the only file required from github repo [docker-mvs38j](https://github.com/MortenHarding/docker-mvs38j)
+* [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml).
+This is the only file required from github repo [docker-mvs38j](https://github.com/MortenHarding/docker-mvs38j)

 # Quick start guide